 Aside from photo transfers and straight up storage expansion, the SD card slot in the new MacBook Pros has a single,

-cool trick up its sleeve (slot?): it's bootable.
+extremely cool trick up its sleeve (slot?): it's bootable.

 According to a fresh Knowledge Base article, a properly formatted SD card can be used to boot OS X from the internal slot.
 As (vaguely) described, this could be a valuable backup and restoration tool, or a convenient way to maintain a semi-portable install of your OS.
 In proper giveth/taketh fashion, Apple states in the same posting that, despite being the clear, inevitable replacement for the SDHC standard, SDXC cards won't be supported, meaning storage will effectively be capped at 32GB.